 Dayna is the Community Engagement Coordinator at Mountain View Humane.
-In this role, Dayna coordinates volunteers, fundraisers, and community events.
+In this role, Dayna writes grants, coordinates volunteers, fundraisers, and community events.
 Dayna holds a B.S. in Sustainable Biomaterials from Virginia Tech.
-She also works part time as an Animal Caretaker at the Humane Society of Montgomery County.
-Dayna shares her home with five rescue dogs; Basil, a 3 year old beagle/pit mix, Remi a 2 year old hound mix, and Willow a 4 year old lab mix from Montgomery County Animal Care and Adoption Center.
+She also works part-time as an Animal Caretaker at the Humane Society of Montgomery County.
+Dayna shares her home with five rescue dogs; Basil, a 3 year old hound/pit mix, Remi a 3 year old pit/hound mix, and Willow a 4 year old lab mix from Montgomery County Animal Care and Adoption Center.
 She also has two foster fails from Animal Welfare Foster Program; Sandy a 1 year old scruffy terrier and Sonny a 2 year old pit bull.
-In addition, she has a 3 year old cat named MJ from Montgomery County Animal Care and Adoption Center.
-To learn more about Dayna, click here to visit her LinkedIn profile.
+To learn more about Dayna, please visit her LinkedIn Profile.

 Dr. Meghan Byrnes